Cumnor

 Cumnor is a village and civil parish 3½ miles (5.6 km) west of the centre of Oxford, England.
 The village is about 2 miles (3.2 km) south-west of Botley and its centre is west of the A420 road to Swindon.
-The parish includes Cumnor Hill, (a ribbon development between Cumnor village and Botley), Chawley (at the top of Cumnor Hill), the Dean Court area on the edge of Botley and the outlying settlements of Chilswell, Farmoor, Filchampstead and Swinford.
+The parish includes Cumnor Hill (a ribbon development between Cumnor village and Botley), Chawley (at the top of Cumnor Hill), the Dean Court area on the edge of Botley and the outlying settlements of Chilswell, Farmoor, Filchampstead and Swinford.
 It was within Berkshire until the 1974 local government boundary changes transferred it to Oxfordshire.
-The 2011 Census recorded the parish population as 5,755.
+The 2021 Census recorded the parish population as 6,652.

 Amenities

 Cumnor has two public houses, the Vine and the Bear and Ragged Staff.
-It has a butcher, a hairdresser, a sub-post office and greengrocer and a complementary health clinic.
-The newsagent closed in 2018.
-It has three churches: the Church of England parish church of St Michael in the centre of the village, Cumnor United Reformed Church in Leys Road and Living Stones Christian Fellowship, which meets in the Primary School.
-The village has football and cricket clubs, both located in Appleton Road.
+It has a hairdresser, a sub-post office and greengrocer and a complementary health clinic.
+The newsagent closed in 2018 and the butchers in January, 2025.
+It has two churches: the Church of England parish church of St Michael in the centre of the village and Cumnor United Reformed Church in Leys Road.
+The village has well established football and cricket clubs, both located in Appleton Road.

-Cumnor Primary School has produced many notable pupils, who have attended schools such as Matthew Arnold School, Abingdon School, Magdalen College School, Oxford High School for Girls, Our Lady's Abingdon and the School of St Helen and St Katharine in Abingdon.
+Cumnor Primary School, located in the centre of the village has produced many notable pupils.
 The Oxford School of Music is in Cumnor Hill.
 Notable residents in October 2008 included novelist Philip Pullman and celebrity chef Sophie Grigson.
 The composer and conductor Christopher Whelen lived in Cumnor for several years until his death in 1993.

 Public transport

-Cumnor is served by the Oxford Bus Company routes 4 and 4B to Abingdon and Oxford and Stagecoach in Oxfordshire Gold route S9 to Oxford and Wantage.
+Cumnor is served by Oxford Bus Company routes 44 and 63 to Abingdon, Oxford and Southmoor and Stagecoach in Oxfordshire route S9 to Oxford and Wantage.